 Why get REAL ID?

 As of May 7, 2025, you need a REAL ID-compliant driver’s license or another federally accepted form of ID (such as a passport) for flying domestically or accessing federal buildings.
-All states, the District of Columbia, and the five US territories (Puerto Rico, Guam, the US Virgin Islands, American Samoa, and the Northern Mariana Islands) must comply with REAL ID by this date.
+All states, the District of Columbia, and the five US territories (Puerto Rico, Guam, the US Virgin Islands, American Samoa, and the Northern Mariana Islands) are required to comply with REAL ID standards.

 Who should get REAL ID?